zjykzj/LPDet/README.md

 This warehouse provides a complete license plate detection and recognition algorithm, with the goal of perfectly detecting and recognizing all license plates and license plate information.

+Note: the latest implementation in our warehouse is entirely based on [ultralytics/yolov5 v7.0](https://github.com/ultralytics/yolov5/releases/tag/v7.0)

 ## Usage

 ### Detect + Seg